remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 ## Installation of the Worker
 ### Retrieve the RemoteLabz Worker source
-A remotelabz directory will be create on your home directory.
+A remotelabz directory will be created on your home directory.
 ```bash
 cd ~
 git clone https://github.com/remotelabz/remotelabz-worker.git --branch master